plentymarkets/plugin-codecamp-blog/README.md

 ![plentymarkets Logo](http://www.plentymarkets.eu/layout/pm/images/logo/plentymarkets-logo.jpg)

-# Blog plugin for plentymarkets online stores
+# CodeCamp 2017 Blog plugin

-This is the official **Blog** plugin developed by plentymarkets.
-Integrate the blog in your plentymarkets 7 online store.
+This is the **Blog** plugin developed by plentymarkets during the CodeCamp 2017 coding session.

 ## Requirements

 This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
-A layout plugin is required in order to integrate this blog in your online store.
-We recommend using the plentymarkets plugin [Ceres](https://github.com/plentymarkets/plugin-ceres).

 ## Installing